 There are several of these signs found in Italy from ancient times.

 Dogs are very well known for their fantastic devotion to guarding our home and hearth.
 As highly intelligent animals many dogs have excellent situational awareness and stay very in tune to their environment and to the family/pack they belong to.
-Dogs can smell much better than us, hear much better than us, see movement (especially in low light) much better than us, bark much louder than us, run much quicker than us, and bite much harder than us!
+A dog’s olfactory sense is much better attuned than us, they hear much better than us (10x’s the tones), see movement (especially in low light) much better than us (due to more rods than cones in the eye), bark much louder than us, run much quicker than us, and bite much, much harder than us!

 And we all know dogs are more faithful and devoted than most humans.
 The name “Fido” comes from “Fidelis” meaning, “I am faithful” in Latin.
 If there’s someone you want in your corner when there is a burglar prowling around your home or a weirdo approaching your wife and kids at the park it isn’t your goldfish…it’s your dog.
 As animals that are highly intune to their senses there are a multitude of documented cases where dogs have protected and saved their owners or their owners property time and time again.
 Many dogs almost seem to have a sixth sense about these types of things.

 There is a great article on Eriesense.com called, “Are you inviting burglars into your home?”
 It is worth a quick read.
 They interview former burglars and they give great tips on how you can burglar proof your house.
 The best tip, and admittedly so by the former burglars, Get a dog!
 The former burglar is quoted saying, “The single most effective thing you can do is get a dog.”
 I agree wholeheartedly.